Escher, the Artist Who Was Fascinated by Mathematics

 Details for additional discounts are at the website.

 Why did I absolutely have to go to the museum dedicated to M.C.
 Escher?
 In fact, I read that you would once be looked down upon for liking his type of art.
-Thankfully, this snobbery has dimmed with time.
-But why this one, and not the proper Dutch masters?
+Why this one, and not the proper Dutch masters?

 Fortunately for me, in that same year a movie was released which makes it so much easier to explain the awesomeness of Escher’s mind!